 Emily Seiderman West focuses her practice on complex commercial litigation and government investigations.
-Emily has experience representing clients in federal and state courts, as well as in arbitration proceedings.
-Emily addresses a wide array of matters, including complex breach of contract and tort liability disputes and investigations by the Securities and Exchange Commission (SEC).
+She has experience representing clients in federal and state courts, as well as in arbitration proceedings.
+Emily addresses a wide array of matters, including complex breach of contract, tort liability, and real property disputes, class actions, and investigations by the Securities and Exchange Commission (SEC).
 She has significant experience in motion practice, written discovery, taking and defending depositions, and trial preparation.

 Prior to joining Venable, Emily served as a law clerk to the Honorable Leda Dunn Wettre, U.S.M.J., of the U.S. District Court for the District of New Jersey.
 She also worked as a law clerk in the Staff Attorney's Office of the U.S. Court of Appeals for the Second Circuit, where she drafted bench memoranda and proposed orders for Second Circuit judges recommending dispositions for appeals and substantive motions on a wide range of legal issues, including immigration, administrative, and constitutional law, habeas corpus, civil rights (42 U.S.C. § 1983), class actions, employment discrimination, and appellate procedure and jurisdiction.